-Child poverty is rising across affluent western societies and how it is measured is vital to how governments act to prevent, alleviate or eliminate it.
+Child poverty is rising across affluent Western societies; how it is measured is vital to how governments act to prevent, alleviate or eliminate it.
 While the roots of childhood poverty are fiercely debated and contested, they are all too often misrepresented in policy and media discourses.

 “Beautifully written, highly scholarly and well organised.
 A devastating critique of oppressive government, this book will be used as a source by students from a range of disciplines.”
 Jonathan Bradshaw, University of York